probmods/dippl/index.md

   <span class="authors">Noah D. Goodman and Andreas Stuhlmüller</span>
 </div>

-These notes are based on the [ESSLLI 2014](http://www.esslli2014.info) class on Probabilistic Programming Languages.
+**About:** Probabilistic programing languages (PPLs) unify techniques for formal description of computation and those for representation and use of uncertain knowledge.
+PPLs have seen recent interest from artificial intelligence, programming languages, cognitive science, and natural languages communities.
+This book explains techniques for implementing PPLs by lightweight embedding into a host language.
+We illustrate by designing and implementing a small PPL embedded in Javascript -- WebPPL.
+We show how to implement several algorithms for universal probabilistic inference including: priority-based enumeration with caching, particle filtering, and Markov chain Monte Carlo.
+To implement these algorithms we use continuations and coroutines to expose the information needed by the algorithms, without requiring any support by the host language.
+We illustrate these ideas with examples drawn from semantic parsing, natural language pragmatics, and procedural graphics.

-Please cite this book as: N. D. Goodman and A. Stuhlmüller (electronic).
+**Citing:** Please cite this book as:
+N. D. Goodman and A. Stuhlmüller (electronic).
 The Design and Implementation of Probabilistic Programming Languages.
 Retrieved <span id="date"></span> from `http://probmods.github.io/dippl/`.

 {% assign sorted_pages = site.pages | sort:"name" %}